Godsmith/trainfinity3/README.md

 ## TODO

-- iron not always available; sometimes in the innards of mountains. coal similar, but not so serious since it is more common.
-  Make it behave like other types of producers?
 - Remove the need of so many different groups, like resource_exchangers etc
 - costs are very harsh, money runs out quickly and rail etc is